jcsargis00/NFT-Research/README.md

 #
 The price and availability of electricity can also affect the volume of cryptocurrency mining operations.
 If electricity is cheaper in one country (or even part of a country) than another, it makes sense from a business standpoint to centralize mining operations there.
 With bitcoin's booming popularity comes problems.
 Speculation in bitcoin and other cryptocurrencies is rampant.
 Scams abound, and plenty of initial coin offerings (ICOs) have overpromised or underdelivered spectacularly.

 #
-Through it all, the world has focused on how bitcoin and other cryptocurrencies could implode and go to zero—or make you rich—depending on who you ask.
-Yet another aspect to cryptocurrencies has not received as much attention.
-#
 A major issue that results from increased adoption has not been adequately addressed; they use a lot of energy.
 The "mining" process that creates bitcoin uses more energy than Serbia, says Digiconomist, a self-described "platform that provides in-depth analysis, opinions, and discussions with regard to bitcoin and other cryptocurrencies ... on a voluntary, best-effort basis.">
 #